Yanzhou-Jin/AML_Project/Labs/Practical 1.md

     return graph, dict

 ```
-In this pass, `get_model_profile()` in deepspeed is used to get the Flops of the model, then enumerated all the nodes in `mg` and counted the bit operations to get the Bitops.
-This pass takes a Masegraph object `graph` and a dictionary `pass_args` as input and return original `graph` and a new dictionary `dict` containing `total_flops` and `total_bitops` as result.
 This pass can be called using `calculate_flops_bitops_pass(mg, pass_args)`, here is an example.

 ```
 mg, ans = calculate_flops_bitops_pass(mg, pass_args)
 print("Total BitOPs:", ans["total_bitops"])
 print("Total FLOPs:", ans["total_flops"])
 ```
-In this task, the trained model `jsc-toy10X` is used to perform the analysis, the program runs fine and the output is ` Total BitOPs: 162368, Total FLOPs: 67.78 K`.
+In this task, the trained model jsc-toy10X is utilized.
+When execution, the program successfully runs, and the output obtained is Total Bitops: 162368, Total FLOPs: 67.78 K